FrancisKarani14/code-challenge-3-blog-page-/README.md

   -  git clone https://github.com/FrancisKarani14/blog-app.git

   -  code . to open it to your text editor

   -  Run Json-server by using

   -  json-server --watch db.json

+**live viewing*

+**Requirements**

+-Laptop/ smartphone /desktop

+-Stable internet

-  -  IF you want to view it live, paste (https://franciskarani14.github.io/code-challenge-3-blog-page-/) in a tab of your prefered browser.
+paste (https://franciskarani14.github.io/code-challenge-3-blog-page-/) in a tab of your prefered browser.
-  -  to view it live you will need either a laptop, desktop, tablet,or smartphone a stable internet and a browser.